kanjijonathan/round/README.md

 hold y and 4 you get id 64

-id list are in rate.csv
+id list are in stat.csv